andmos/TDD-Kata-String-Calculator-/README.md

 TDD-Kata-String-Calculator-
 ===========================

-My suloution to the Kata String Calculator problem.
+My solution to the Kata String Calculator problem.